Kebab pizza: Varieties

 Kebab pizzas can vary greatly from restaurant to restaurant.
 They are typically topped with kebab meat, onions, friggitelli and sauce.
-The kebab meat is typically beef but is sometimes substituted for chicken.
+The kebab meat is typically beef but is sometimes replaced by chicken.
 The sauce used, called kebab sauce (kebabsås) in Sweden, is most often a mixture of yogurt or sour cream and various spices.
-The most significant difference between kebab pizzas from different pizzerias is whether the common sides to kebab (such as french fries and lettuce) are also added to the pizza.
+The most significant difference between kebab pizzas from different pizzerias is whether or not the common sides for kebab (such as french fries and lettuce) are added to the pizza.

 Some pizzerias also serve a "Viking kebab pizza", a kebab pizza that has been folded to resemble the shape of a Viking ship.
 In 2021, the Sweden men's national football team developed the "football pizza" (fotbollspizza), a variation of kebab pizza with kebab, mozzarella cheese, tomato sauce, garlic sauce, herbs, champignons, onions, chili pepper, and pizza salad.
-Vegan kebab pizzas may substitute the kebab meat for seitan or soy kebab.
+Vegan kebab pizzas may replace the kebab meat with seitan or soy kebab.